mfisher87/presentation-nasa-openscapes-team-culture/slides.md

     from: "markdown+emoji"
 title-slide-attributes:
   data-notes: |
-    These slides include links and references, so please find the link in the notes document and in the chat.
+    These slides include links and references, so please find the link to the slides in the notes document and in the chat.

     Introduce self.
 E.g. (scroll down):